nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Met with Ryan to go over our project, update the Trello cards, and plan next steps.
 Made good progress completing several MVP cards, created a few new ones, and updated existing ones.
 There are a few cards that seemed a little lacking in detail so we added to them when we could, otherwise left a comment reminding us that more definition would be necessary to do work.

+Following the meeting I completed the tasks at hand and then got back to work building my Java Code Challenge Libraries, starting with Trees and Queues.
+They needed to be built from the ground up following the curriculum, which I found to be much easier to do that I remember.
+I guess the pressure, stack of homework, and lack of sleep, and introduction to enough new material every day made my brain a little fried!

+Once I built-out a Binary Tree with Pre-Order, In-Order, and Post-Order traversal methods, I then had to build-out a Queue class so that I could implement a breadth-first traversal method.
+This required implementing generics as well.
+All the while I was writing and running unit tests to ensure the code I wrote was working and when it wasn't, I would know quickly and could pin-point the problem and fix it.

+I am to the point where I am ready to write the Code Challenge code that I planned-out on the whiteboard, but it is too late to get involved with that right now.
+When I get a little time I'll get back to it and find out just how well (or not!)
+I did in the mock interview!

 ## Wednesday 7-Sep-2022

 I don't know where the time goes!
 Actually, plenty of it is spent doing research, learning about aspects of coding, taking care of things around my home and neighborhood, and volunteering in my community.
 Most recent community volunteer event was Tuesday where the ham radio emcomm team worked on a local repeater system to try and improved its coverage of the service area.
 No towers were climbed, and progress was made.